 The Role of Amazon Prime in the Amazon Effect

 The Amazon Effect started out with free shipping, which allowed no-cost shipping on items priced higher than $25.
-But this was only the start.
 While initially competing retailers only had to deal with free shipping, after Amazon Prime rolled out, they had to deal with fast, two-day shipping as well.

 The market response to Prime was overwhelmingly positive, and membership now includes more than 100 million subscribers.
-The membership offers everything from free movies and music to books and fast two-day shipping.
 In the age of instant gratification, two-day shipping was a huge success, and it wasn’t long before it had become the gold standard by which customers compared all retailers.
-In some cases, the ability to access faster shipping is the tipping point when customers are deciding between two different retailers.
+In some cases, the ability to access faster and free shipping is the tipping point when customers are deciding between two different retailers.

 A promise of fast delivery translates to a supply chain that must be highly efficient.
 One way in which Amazon does this is to move inventory closer to metropolitan areas.
 Recently, Amazon made efforts to position inventory in locations within 100 to 200 miles of major metro areas to help meet the promise of fast shipping.
 This has a trickle-down effect in many areas, including how much inventory to keep on hand at multiple locations.